hagsmand/pcc-workshop-micro-service/GET_START.md

 #### 2.1.
 Create an issue in Github Backlog by clicking `+ Add Item` button.
 #### 2.2.
 Type `Graceful out-of-stock handling in Saga Tracking UI` and click `Create new issue` then click `Blank issue`.
 #### 2.3.
 Copy content from path `get_start_assets/lab1_graceful_handling/issue.md` into the issue page, click create issue, and assign to yourself.
+#### 2.4.
+If you have an issue with permission to create issue go to 'project setting' and tick on 'Issues' under Features section.

 ### 2.2 Ask Bob to Fix the Issue